 VICE: It’s impressive that you’re making this really ambitious feature film on your own.
 What made you decide to dedicate all this time and money to the project?

 Monzer Darwish: I know the suffering metal musicians have to go through to make music in Syria.
 The metal community is suffering from massive amounts of oppression imposed by bigotry and misunderstanding; it is surrounded by everyone, and still the musicians are making, producing and playing metal.
 I think that's remarkable, and I'd like for the world to see this phenomenon.

 Why do people in Syria give metal fans so much abuse?

 They are raised to fight, hate and persecute anything that’s different or foreign to them.

 Are there still shows?

 Mostly cover shows.
-A couple of months ago we played a show in Aleppo; it was called Live Under Siege, we felt that the songs we were playing (like Sepultura’s "Territory") had lyrics that describe things happening like two or three hundred meters away from us.
+A couple of months ago we played a show in Aleppo; it was called Live Under Siege.
+We felt that the songs we were playing (like Sepultura’s "Territory") had lyrics that describe things happening like two or three hundred metres away from us.
 We were feeling the music and lyrics because we're practically living them.
 People are killing each other for territory.You've seen the film's promo, I suppose?
 Bashar Haroun says that someone might blow himself up among us.
-That was considered because it happened before: A girl was having a birthday party, and someone blew himself up in there, and that was a birthday party—not even a metal concert.
+That was considered because it happened before; a girl was having a birthday party, and someone blew himself up in there.
+And that was a birthday party – not even a metal concert.